Dilidala0415/grade-api/readme.md

 be some time to do this as your TA helps everyone get into teams.**

-## Task 0: Fork and clone this repo
+## Task 0: Fork and clone this rep

 1. As with the previous lab activities, start by making a fork of this repo and cloning it.